-You can also download a copy of our entire 2-week Vietnam itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also download a copy of our entire 2-week Vietnam itinerary in editable Word format from our EAT-ineraries page.
 It goes north to south and covers Hanoi (including Ha Long Bay), Hoi An, and Saigon.
 Thanks for reading and we hope you enjoy these awesome restaurants and street food stalls in Hoi An!

 For more information on Vietnamese food, check out our Ultimate Vietnamese Food Guide: What to Eat in Vietnam (and Where to Try Them)

 For travel tips to Hoi An, check out our First-Timer’s Travel Guide to Hoi An, Vietnam

 JB and Renée are the Traveleaters behind Will Fly for Food, a travel blog for the gastronomically inclined.
 They enjoy experiencing food from different cultures so they’ve made it their mission to try every country’s national dish.
 Read more about them and their National Dish Quest here.